Expertise through Practical Training

 Student Financial Aid from KELA

 If conditions for the payment of student financial aid (KELA, opintotuki) are fulfilled the student may receive a student grant for a maximum of five months during the completion of the practical training period.
-More information on student financial aid: www.kela.fi and the Academic Year Guide.
+More information on student financial aid from www.kela.fi and the Academic Year Guide.

 Employers cannot pay benefits directly to students in the form of scholarships for thesis or practical training.